xdssio/goldilox/readme.md

 **4. [Training](https://docs.goldilox.io/advance/training-re-fitting-todo):**  For experiments, cloud training,
 automations, etc,.

-With *Vaex*, you put everything you want to do to a function which recives and returns a Vaex DataFrame
+With *Vaex*, you put everything you want to do to a function which receives and returns a Vaex DataFrame

 ```python
 from vaex.ml.datasets import load_iris